mariherigstad/mariherigstad.github.io/people.md

 Anja Hayen worked on identifying brain mechanisms of dyspnoea in healthy volunteer models using functional magnetic resonance imaging.
 She completed her DPhil in Neuroscience at the University of Oxford in 2014.
 Anja now works as a senior scientist at P1Vital Ltd.

-## Collaborations
-We work with the Moosavi lab at Oxford Brookes University on cardio-, cerebrovascular and behavioural impact of cigarette and e-cigarette smoking, and with the Robbins lab at the University of Oxford on respiratory correlates of the same.
-We also work with colleagues in the Biomolecular Research Centre (<a href="https://www.shu.ac.uk/research/specialisms/biomolecular-sciences-research-centre">BMRC</a>) at Sheffield Hallam University, collaborating closely with <a href="https://www.shu.ac.uk/about-us/our-people/staff-profiles/prachi-stafford">Dr Prachi Stafford</a>, to develop techniques for looking at carbon monoxide impact in cell monolayers and tissues.